Armenian Assembly of America: Early years of Armenian independence

-Annual U.S. assistance became the norm, the next ten years totaling more than $1.4 billion.
-The Assembly was also instrumental in encouraging our friends in Congress to form a Congressional Caucus on Armenian Issues.
-It would become one of the largest caucuses, working side-by-side with the Assembly in supporting Armenian-American interests.
+Annual U.S. assistance became regular during this period, with total funding exceeding $1.4 billion over the following decade.
+The assembly also played a role in encouraging members of Congress to establish a Congressional Caucus on Armenian Issues The caucus later became one of the larger congressional caucuses and has worked with the Assembly on mattered related to Armenian-American interests.

 In 1992, the Assembly lobbied for Section 907 of the Freedom Support Act, restricting aid to the government of Azerbaijan.

 The Armenia Tree Project was established in 1993 to assist the Armenian people in using trees to advance their social, economic and environmental recovery.
 Some 300,000 plantings later, ATP's vision continues to bloom throughout Armenia and Artsakh.

 In April 1994, the Assembly established the NGO Training and Resource Center with support from the "Save the Children" USAID fund.
 The center aims to strengthen domestic Armenian non-governmental organizations (NGOs) in hopes of encouraging wider participation in the democratic processes.
 The center provides, to more than 300 local registered NGOs, the following services: